TechnoMageKOMT/Programming_Notes/JavaScript/DataStructures_ModernOperators_Strings/L_Maps_Fundamentals.md

 ## Using arrays and objects as map keys

-**NB** Arrays and objects cannot be passed as key directly.
+**NB** Arrays and objects cannot be passed as keys directly.
 They have to be assigned to a variable first and the variable then gets passed as the key.

 ```JavaScript
 const arr = [1, 2];